python-botogram/botogram/README.md

 You can find the documentation at [botogram.pietroalbini.io][2].

+**Supported Python versions**: 3.4, 3.5

 ### Installation

 botogram is currently in development, so a release doesn't exist yet.
 But if you want to install it anyway, you can clone the repository and install it with setuptools.
-Be sure to have Python 3, pip and setuptools installed:
+Be sure to have Python 3.4 (or a newer version), pip, virtualenv and setuptools installed:

     $ git clone https://github.com/pietroalbini/botogram.git
     $ cd botogram